AAS Degree - Code #0511

 Email address: email@example.com

-Agricultural business managers also must have enough technical knowledge of crops, growing conditions, and plant diseases to make decisions ensuring the successful operation of their farms.
+Agricultural business managers also must have technical knowledge of agricultural production practices, land and water resources, management, and agricultural markets.
 A rudimentary knowledge of veterinary science, as well as animal husbandry, is important for livestock and dairy farmers.
 The agricultural business curriculum will provide the student with the basic business, crop, and animal skills to make informed business decisions.

 PROGRAM STUDENT LEARNING OUTCOMES